francoisjacquet/rosariosis/INSTALL.md

 Version 2.9-alpha
 -----------------

 NOTE: Before Installing RosarioSIS, you must read and agree to the included license.

-RosarioSIS is a web based application which relies on other facilities such as a web server, PHP server-side scripting, and postgres database server.
+RosarioSIS is a web based application which relies on other facilities such as a web server, PHP server-side scripting, and PostgreSQL database server.

-For RosarioSIS to work you must first have your web server working, PHP working, postgres working. username/password authentication working.
+For RosarioSIS to work you must first have your web server working, PHP working, PostgreSQL working.
 Setting these up varies a lot with platform, operating system, and distribution so it is well beyond to scope of this brief install document.

 RosarioSIS was tested on:

 - Windows 7 x64 with Apache 2.2.21, Postgres 9.1, and PHP 5.3.9
 - Windows 10 x86 with Apache 2.4.16, Postgres 9.3.6, and PHP 5.4.45
-- Ubuntu Server 12.04 with Apache 2.2.22, Postgres 9.1, and PHP 5.3.10
+- Ubuntu 12.04 with Apache 2.2.22, Postgres 9.1, and PHP 5.3.10
+- Ubuntu 14.04 with Apache 2.4.18, Postgres 9.3.10, and PHP 5.5.9
 - Debian Jessie with Apache 2.4.16, Postgres 9.4, and PHP 5.6.13
 - through Mozilla Firefox
 - through BrowserStack for cross-browser compatibility